ZiggySchulz/jet-precession/README.md

 ## Files
 - analysis.ipynb: A jupyter notebook used to calculate values and generate figures for the paper.
 Developed in collaboration with Ross Turner
+- Animations: Directory containing various animations of the jets as they evolve in time